 The project began in 2010, following the realisation that in a country that many African/Black/West Indian/Caribbean/Pacific Islands & Indigenous communities people call home, the history that represents us has been displaced over the course of time.

 England has an excellent archive of the country’s historic achievements.

 These are documented and celebrated via monuments, statues and plaques, documentaries, books, articles and magazines,etc. However, there is a severe lack of representation displaying the full picture of history, including all of its contributors.

 African/Black/West Indian/Caribbean/Pacific Islands & Indigenous communities have consistently contributed to civilisation, even in the face of adversity and in spite of mankind’s most abhorrent treatment and atrocities against us.
-Throughout history, many of our generations have been displaced; our memories, our pain and our loss are universal.
+Throughout history, many of our generations have been displaced; our memories, our pain, our traumas and our losses are universal.
 Whilst we do not wish to focus on negative aspects of history, we feel that it is important that our ancestors are recognised for their dues, of which many lost their lives in the process.

 The BlackPoppyRose is a symbol for us to remember not only the soldiers, but also the peoples, of African/Black/West Indian/Caribbean/Pacific Islands & Indigenous communities who contributed in any way for the War effort.

-A Symbol to Remember the African/Black/West Indian/Pacific Islands & Indigenous Nation Communities
+A Symbol to Remember the Genealogy of the African/Black/West Indian/Pacific Islands & Indigenous Nation Communities

 To highlight a global narrative to history.